 The Morley Academy, previously Morley High School, was one of the first converter academies in the country.
 It is a much larger than average secondary academy and is situated in the centre of the town of Morley.
 The great majority of its students are of white British heritage and indicators around levels of deprivation show the academy’s profile to be broadly in line with the national average.

 In its inspections of 2009 and 2013 the academy was judged to be Outstanding.In its inspections of 2009 and 2013 the academy was judged to be Outstanding.

 Leanne Griffiths took on the role of Executive Principal for Secondary Education and now oversees all of our secondary academies.
-Sharon Hook assumed the role of Associate Principal bringing with her extensive experience of exceptional school improvement.
+Adam Ryder is now Principal at The Morley Academy bringing with him extensive experience of exceptional school improvement.

 In December 2016 The Morley Academy was accredited as a World Class School.